heroku/node-heroku-client/docs/formation.md

 ### `quantity`

-*Number of processes to maintain.*
+*number of processes to maintain.*

 Example | Serialized? | Type
 --- | --- | ---